prajitdas/EBXPrivacy/README.md

 Description
 -----------

-XPrivacy can prevent applications from leaking privacy-sensitive data by restricting the categories of data an application can access.
+EBXPrivacy can prevent applications from leaking privacy-sensitive data by restricting the categories of data an application can access.
-XPrivacy feeds applications fake data or no data at all.
+EBXPrivacy feeds applications fake data or no data at all.
 It can restrict several data categories, such as *contacts* or *location*.
 For example, if you restrict an application's access to contacts, that application will receive an empty contacts list (don't try this with the contacts application itself without a backup).
 Similarly, restricting an application's access to your location will send a fake location to that application.

-XPrivacy doesn't revoke or block permissions from an application, so most applications will continue to work as before and won't force close (crash).
+EBXPrivacy doesn't revoke or block permissions from an application, so most applications will continue to work as before and won't force close (crash).
 There are two exceptions: access to the internet and to external storage (typically an SD-card) are restricted by denying access (revoking permissions).
 There is no other way to restrict such access because Android delegates handling these permissions to the underlying Linux network/file system.
-XPrivacy can fake an offline (internet) and unmounted (storage) state, but some applications still try to access the internet and storage, potentially resulting in crashes or error messages.
+EBXPrivacy can fake an offline (internet) and unmounted (storage) state, but some applications still try to access the internet and storage, potentially resulting in crashes or error messages.
-If restricting a category of data for an application causes functional limitations, XPrivacy can once again allow access to the data category to solve the issue.
+If restricting a category of data for an application causes functional limitations, EBXPrivacy can once again allow access to the data category to solve the issue.
 There is a convenient on/off toggle switch for all restrictions for each application.

 By default, all newly installed applications cannot access any data category, which prevents a new application from leaking sensitive data right after installing it.
 Shortly after installing a new application,
-XPrivacy will ask which data categories you want the new application to have access to.
+EBXPrivacy will ask which data categories you want the new application to have access to.
-XPrivacy comes with an application browser that allows you to quickly enable or disable applications' access to any data category.
+EBXPrivacy comes with an application browser that allows you to quickly enable or disable applications' access to any data category.
 You can edit all of an application's data categories.

 To help you identify potential data leaks,
-XPrivacy monitors all applications' attempts to access sensitive data.
+EBXPrivacy monitors all applications' attempts to access sensitive data.
-XPrivacy displays an orange warning triangle icon when an application has attempted to access data.
+EBXPrivacy displays an orange warning triangle icon when an application has attempted to access data.
-If an application has requested Android permissions to access data, XPrivacy displays a green key icon.
+If an application has requested Android permissions to access data, EBXPrivacy displays a green key icon.
-XPrivacy also displays an internet icon if an application has internet access, which clarifies that the application poses a risk of sharing data with an external server.
+EBXPrivacy also displays an internet icon if an application has internet access, which clarifies that the application poses a risk of sharing data with an external server.

-XPrivacy is built using the [Xposed framework](http://forum.xda-developers.com/xposed/xposed-installer-versions-changelog-t2714053), which it uses to tap into a vast number of carefully selected Android functions.
+EBXPrivacy is built using the [Xposed framework](http://forum.xda-developers.com/xposed/xposed-installer-versions-changelog-t2714053), which it uses to tap into a vast number of carefully selected Android functions.
-Depending on the function, XPrivacy skips execution of the original function (for example, when an application tries to set a proximity alert) or alters the result of the original function (for example, to return an empty message list).
+Depending on the function, EBXPrivacy skips execution of the original function (for example, when an application tries to set a proximity alert) or alters the result of the original function (for example, to return an empty message list).

-XPrivacy has been tested with Android version 4.0.3 - 5.1.1 (Ice Cream Sandwich, Jelly Bean, KitKat, Lollipop), and is reported to work with most Android variants, including stock ROMs.
+EBXPrivacy has been tested with Android version 4.0.3 - 5.1.1 (Ice Cream Sandwich, Jelly Bean, KitKat, Lollipop), and is reported to work with most Android variants, including stock ROMs.
 Root access is needed to install the Xposed framework.

-**XPrivacy was a lot of work, so please support this project.**
+**EBXPrivacy was a lot of work, so please support this project.**

 If you want to donate, see [here](http://www.xprivacy.eu/) for all options.

-**Use XPrivacy entirely at your own risk.**
+**Use EBXPrivacy entirely at your own risk.**

 Features
 --------